Chekinm/flask-app-fermata-homework-ubuntu/README.md

 Feel free to explore and use this Flask application for managing groups, images, and viewing statistics.
 If you have any questions or encounter issues, please refer to the documentation or contact the application developer for assistance.

-## Run test
+## Running the Test

+Follow these steps to run the test:

-Go to the create_test_db.
+1. Navigate to the `create_test_db` directory.

-create virtual enviroment and activate it.
-This should be different environment as it use AWS.
+2. Create a virtual environment and activate it.
+Ensure that this environment is different from your standard environment as it is configured for use with AWS.
+Use the following commands:

     ```bash
     # Create a virtual environment